CPascualGarcia/CPascualGarcia/README.md

 currently interested in improving my research using genetic algorithms and deep learning.

-On the other hand, I look forward to applying my expertise to new challenges in other fields, such as quantum computing or energetic efficiency for quantum hardware, and I'm carrying personal projects in other languages like Rust.
+On the other hand, I look forward to applying my expertise to new challenges in other fields, such as quantum hardware design and quantitative finance, and I'm carrying personal projects in other languages like Rust.